Belu (company): History

-Belu was founded in 2004 by film maker Reed Paget as a bottled water business with an aim to be an environmentally friendly alternative to other beverages on the market.
-Before launching Belu, Paget was a keen environmentalist in business communities, encouraging others in the drinks industry to consider the environmental impact of sourcing, manufacturing and packaging.
+Belu was founded in 2002 by film-maker Reed Paget as a bottled water business to be an environmentally friendlier alternative to other beverages on the market.
+Before launching Belu, Paget was a keen environmentalist in business communities, encouraging others in the drinks industry to consider the environmental impact of sourcing, manufacturing, and packaging.
 Early stage investors in Belu included Body Shop co-founder Gordon Roddick, environmentalist Ben Goldsmith and hedge fund manager, Chris Cooper-Hohn.

 Paget launched the UK's first compostable plastic bottle in 2006.

+In 2007 Belu was officially launched as an environmental social enterprise.
+Paget appointed Karen Lynch, previously Barclays Branch Marketing Manager, as a new MD in 2010.
+Karen Lynch secured a national network of customers, making Belu a respected name in the hospitality industry.

+In 2010 new manufacturing and distribution processes reduced Belu's carbon emissions’ by a further 22%.